Bible Stories for the Young

 But the people just got angry at Jeremiah.
 They even tried to hurt him.

 So, Jeremiah tried and tried, and Jeremiah cried and cried.
-But the stubborn people still would NOT listen.
+But the stubborn people would NOT listen.